 With trials just about finished up for everyone, we wanted to discuss a very common obstacle that students tend to face around this time of year: the post-trials slump.
 Yes it’s a real thing!
 After (hopefully) working very hard in the lead-up to trials, and an intensive exam period, it’s very natural for students to want to take a small break from study and we completely understand the need for a week off.
-However, particularly later in the term, distractions are imminent – graduation, more 18th birthdays, formals, valedictory dinners and the like will take up space and time for students.
+However, particularly later in the term, distractions are imminent and tend to take up space and time for students.
 If the week-long break turns into a second or third week, students will look back and realise that they’ve lost nearly an entire-term’s worth of study time before their HSC.

 So – what do we need to ensure that we’re staying on track?
 As per usual, we can harness the HSC CoWorks Key Behaviours, and in particular – Grit.

 Around this time, students tend to rely on motivation to get them through this critical period.
 But self-control and the ability to self-motivate yourself post-trials is significantly depleted.
 So, instead of turning to motivation, we need to turn to grit.

 So – what is Grit?
 Grit refers to our level of resolve, resilience, and determination.
 Grit is sitting down, and just getting through the work – no matter what’s going on externally.
 This is of vital importance during this period, because unless someone scored 100% for every trial exam, there’s going to be something they need to work on.
 Grit is harnessing your passion, reminding yourself of your vision, and taking the necessary steps, no matter how difficult, to get there.